csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 1The SQL standard uses the term phantom problem to refer to non-repeatable predicate reads, leading some to claim that snapshot isolation avoids the phantom problem; however, such a claim is not valid under our definition of phantom conflict.
 2The problem of duplicate bill numbers actually occurred several times in a financial application in I.I.T.
 Bombay, where (for reasons too complex to discuss here) the bill number was not a primary key, and was detected by financial auditors.

-**15.8 Insert Operations, Delete Operations, and Predicate Reads 697**

 Of the three widely used systems that support snapshot isolation, SQL Server offers the option of a _serializable_ isolation level that truly ensures serializability along with a _snapshot_ isolation level that provides the performance advantages of snapshot isolation (along with the potential for the anomalies discussed above).
 In Oracle and PostgreSQL, the _serializable_ isolation level offers only snapshot iso- lation.

-**15.8 Insert Operations, Delete Operations, and Predicate Reads**
+### Insert Operations, Delete Operations, and Predicate Reads

 Until now, we have restricted our attention to read and write operations.
 This restriction limits transactions to data items already in the database.
 Some trans- actions require not only access to existing data items, but also the ability to create new data items.
 Others require the ability to delete data items.
 To examine how such transactions affect concurrency control, we introduce these additional oper- ations: